 Discover Tennessee History this Fall

-September 29, 2017 | Permalink
+October 29, 2018 | Permalink

 Sgt.
-Alvin C. York State Historic Park commemorates the home of the most recognizable American hero from the war, Sgt.
+Alvin C. York State Historic Park commemorates the home of the most recognizable American hero from the war, Medal of Honor recipient Sgt.
 Alvin C. York.
-Not only does the park offer insight into the life of this American hero, it also strives to help visitors engage with the World War One in tangible ways.
-Park staff has constructed trenches to replicate the warfare style of the time.
+Not only does the park offer insight into the life of this American hero, it also strives to engage visitors with World War One in tangible ways.
+Park staff constructed trenches to replicate the warfare style of the time.
 Visitors can walk through these trenches and experience the intricacies of life for the average American doughboy on the front.

-On November 3-4, these parks will co-host “Civil War Days” to honor the anniversary of the Battle of Johnsonville.
+On November 2-3, these parks will co-host “Civil War Days” to honor the anniversary of the Battle of Johnsonville.
 In this battle, Confederate forces under the command of Nathan Bedford Forrest crossed the Tennessee River and attacked the fortification at Johnsonville.
 To mark the occasion, the parks will fire volleys across the water from artillery stationed on the bank.
 Infantry, cavalry and civilian demonstrations will help visitors understand and connect with the Civil War.